targecy/core/packages/sdk/README.md

 You can also customize styling.
 Please refer to our [wizard](https://app.targecy.xyz/wizard) to generate the code.

+Please see our [Demo Publisher](https://demo.publisher.targecy.xyz/) for a complete example.

 For help please contact us at [help@targecy.xyz](mailto:help@targecy.xyz).